sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 * The function parameter can't have a default value.
 * When calling an infix function on a receiver object, you must refer to the receiver object by using `this`.

-Now that you've learned new ways to extend classes, it's time to learn more about classes, their special types, alternatives, and how class inheritance works.
+Now that you've learned new ways to **extend** classes, it's time to learn even more about classes themselves, their special types, alternatives, and how class inheritance works.

 ### Exercise {initial-collapse-state="collapsed" id="infix-notation-exercise"}